madmagic007/Oculus-Quest-Presence/README.md

 # Oculus-Quest-Presence

-## Quest 2  now works like the normal quest.
-Read more <a href="https://github.com/madmagic007/Oculus-Quest-Presence/wiki/Quest-2-support">here</a>
+## Currently there is an issue when attempting to grant the permission, please use <a href="https://github.com/madmagic007/Oculus-Quest-Presence/wiki/Permission-granting-issues">this</a> workaround in the meantime.

 #### Discord Rich Presence for the Oculus Quest

 <p align="center">